princyok/princyok.github.io/_posts/2020-05-11-optimize-a-neural-network-from-scratch.markdown

 {% include blogseries_index_catching_ai.html %}

+### **Notation for tensors**
+Just like in every article for this blog series, unless explicitly started otherwise, matrices (and higher-order tensors, which should be rare in this blog series) are denoted with boldfaced, non-italic, uppercase letters; vectors are denoted with non-boldfaced, italic letters accented with a right arrow; and scalars are denoted with non-boldfaced, italic letters.
+E.g. $$\mathbf{A}$$ is a matrix, $$\vec{a}$$ is a vector, and $$a$$ or $$A$$ is a scalar.

+Note that, as explained at the end of part 5, we are denoting the tensors for the last layer with boldfaced, non-italic, uppercase letters (i.e. as matrices), even though they are actually vectors (because we've restricted our scope to binary classification, which means only one unit in the last layer).
+This is purely for the sake of aesthetics and uniformity with the notations for the hidden layers, which are rightly matrices.

 ## **Backward pass**

 Once we have computed the activations of the output layer $$\mathbf{A}^{(L)}$$, we can then compute the loss or cost between it and the ground truth ($$y$$ or $$\vec{y}$$).
 Then we execute backward pass.
 For that, we use backpropagation to compute the cost gradients and then use gradient descent to update the parameters (weights and biases) in such a way that the cost is progressively reduced.

 ## **Loss**

-How we compute loss for a binary classification task doesn’t change from how we did it part 1 because our ground truth still looks the same (it is dependent on data), and recall we are sticking to binary classification, i.e. only two classes, like 0 or 1 (e.g. high or low, cat or dog, etc.).
-Binary classification means that we only need one unit in the output layer (which is unit 1 of the last layer, layer $$L$$):
+Recall we are sticking to binary classification, i.e. only two classes, 0 or 1 (e.g. high or low, cat or dog, etc.).
+Binary classification means that we only need one unit in the output layer (which is unit 1 of the last layer, layer $$L$$).

+How we compute loss for a binary classification task doesn’t change from how we did it in part 2, because our ground truth still looks the same (it is dependent on data) and our output layer is just a single unit (neuron):

 $$
 Cross\ entropy\ loss:\ \ J=-\frac{1}{m}\bullet\sum_{j}^{m}{y_j\bullet\log{\left(a_j^{\left(L\right)}\right)}+\left(1-y_j\right)\bullet\ \log{(1-a_j^{\left(L\right)})}}